wir3z/hubitat/owntracks-hubitat/README.md

 	- If selected, members reporting stale locations will be requested to send a high accuracy location on their next location report
 - Automatically request a high accuracy location from members on their next location report if their 'Last Location Fix' is stale (Android ONLY)
 	- If selected, members reporting a ping or manual location will be requested to send a high accuracy location on their next location report

-### Geocode Settings - Converts latitude/longitude to address
-- Select the optional geocode provider for address lookups.
-Allows location latitude/longitude to be displayed as physical address.
-	- A geocode provider can be used to convert latitude/longitude into addresses and street addresses, as well as allow entering street address in the 'Add Region' section.
-	- Three providers are supported: Google, Geoapify, and Opencage.
-When a provider is selected, the link to sign up for an API key will changes.
-	- Google provides the best accuracy in the forward and reverse lookups, but has the lowest quota.
-NOTE: Google uses a monthly quota versus the daily quota of the other providers.
-- Prevent geocode lookups once free quota has been exhausted.
-Current usage: x/y per z
-	- Each provider has a free quota level.
-This slider should be selected unless you are on a paid geocoder plan.
-	- The usage total indicates the current usage in the quota period.
-Google resets the total at the first of every month, the other providers daily, at 00:00 GMT.
-	- Click the 'Sign up for a xxx API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
-	- Once the quota has been exhausted for the period, the application will stop converting locations until the next quote period.
-	- For Google, 'Geocoding API' must be enabled under 'API's & Services' (https://console.cloud.google.com/apis/dashboard)
-- Geocode API key for address lookups:
-	- Paste the API key provided into the box.
-- All three providers can be configured, but only the select on will be used for geocode look ups.
-- Select 'Disabled' to disable geocode lookups.

-### Google Map Settings - Creates a combined family map and adds radius bubbles on the 'Region' 'Add/Edit/Delete' page maps
-Creates a Google map with all members' thumbnails shown as well as region radius' when adding/editing regions.
-	- Selecting a member will display an information window on their location and metrics.
-	- If battery saver is turned on, the battery percentage is displayed in red.
-	- If charging, the battery icon changes to a lightning bolt.
-	- If wifi is disabled, the wifi symbol will have a line through it, and the member name is displayed in red
-	- If the phone is using mobile data, the cellular signal icon is displayed in the top banner.
-If using wifi data, a wifi symbol is displayed.
-	- Distance from home, location accuracy and speed will be displayed if enabled.
-	- The last location time will be displayed in red if it is stale.
-NOTE:  Requires member thumbnails to be enabled, and will only display users using a local dashboard.
-- Prevent generating maps once free quota has been exhausted.
-Current usage: x/y per month.
-	- Google maps as a free quota level.
-This slider should be selected unless you are on a paid plan.
-	- The usage total indicates the current usage in the quota period.
-Google resets the total at the first of every month.
-	- Click the 'Sign up for a Google API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
-	- 'Maps JavaScript API' must be enabled under 'API's & Services' (https://console.cloud.google.com/apis/dashboard)
-	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
-- Google Maps API key for combined family location map:
-	- Paste the API key provided into the box.

-### Map Web Links
-Displays direct cloud and local web links for the family, member and recorder maps.

-# Optional Features
-## Enabling User Thumbnails:
-- Directions to create thumbnails for the mobile app and recorder.
-- Display user thumbnails on the map.
-Needs to have a 'user.jpg' image uploaded to the 'Settings->File Manager'
-	- Maximum resolution 192x192 pixels
-	- Maximum file size of 45kB
-	- Sends back each user's thumbnail picture when the send their location report.
-## Enable OwnTracks Recorder
-- The optional Owntracks recorder:  https://owntracks.org/booklet/clients/recorder/ can be installed for local tracking.
-- For the Recorder dashboard tiles and links to work outside the home network, the recorder must have a secure URL (https) and be secured with a public certificate.
-- HTTP URL of the OwnTracks Recorder will be in the format 'http://enter.your.recorder.ip:8083', assuming using the default port of 8083.
-- Follow the directions on the page 'Installing OwnTracks Recorder and Configuring User Card Instructions' to install OwnTrack Recorder and configure user cards.
-- When 'Enable location updates to be sent to the Recorder URL' is selected, incoming mobile locations are mirrored to the above URL.
-- To view the OwnTracks recorder, open a web browser and navigate to 'http://enter.your.recorder.ip:8083'
-## Enable Optional OwnTracks Frontend
-- The optional Owntracks Fronend:  https://github.com/owntracks/frontend/ can be installed to provide a different user experience than the OwnTracks Recorder.
-- NOTE:  OwnTracks Recorder MUST be already installed and operational.
-- To view the OwnTracks frontend, open a web browser and navigate to 'http://enter.your.recorder.ip:8082'
-## Link Secondary Hub
-- Allows location updates to be sent to a secondary hub running the OwnTracks app.
-- Enter the host URL of the Seconday Hub from the OwnTracks app 'Mobile App Installation Instructions' page.
-- When 'Enable location updates to be sent to the secondary hub URL' is selected, incoming mobile locations are mirrored to the above URL.

-# Advanced Mobile App Settings
-The default mobile settings provide the best balance of accuracy/power.
-To view or modify advanced settings, enable the 'Modify Default Settings' slider.
-NOTE: For settings to be sent to the device, 'Remote configuration' (Android) or 'cmd' (iOS) must be enabled in the mobile app.

-- Use GPS for higher accuracy/performance.
-NOTE: This will consume more battery but will offer better performance in areas with poor WiFi/Cell coverage.
-(Android ONLY)
-- Modify Default Settings
-	- Display the 'Mobile App Location Settings' and 'Mobile App Display Settings'

 ## Mobile App Location Settings
 - Restore Defaults